KhenAharon/Full-Stack-Web-Development-NodeJS/README.md

 # Full-Stack web development
-I am not allowed to publish the purpose of this project, but it's in general a mini full-stack web development project.
+I am not allowed to publish the purpose of this project, but it's generally a mini full-stack web development project.

 ## Run
 I supplied the node modules, so it's not necessary to run the commands. just run: